 I like each piece to tell a story about the people and events included in the subject material.
 Where possible, I enjoy incorporating vintage fabrics sourced from my local town.
 I recently worked on a stitched portrait of my gorgeous rescue dog, Ted (on the right)!

 I welcome commissions with prices given on request.
 The starting fee is generally £100 for hoop art, and £200 for approximate A3 size pieces of work.

-Hi!
-I'm a textile artist and illustrator, based between the seaside town of Penarth and my shop Sew Lovely in Barry.
-I’m fascinated by the past as a subject for embroidery art pieces, though I like to add a contemporary twist.
+I'm a textile artist and illustrator, based between the seaside town of Penarth and my shop in Barry.
+I’m fascinated by local history as a subject for embroidery art pieces, though I like to add a contemporary twist.

 I sometimes begin with old photographs, but more often my own sketches and watercolours.
 I then set about interpreting them using a combination of collage applique, free-motion, and hand embroidery techniques.
-The process requires a bit of research regarding period features, such as colours of clothing and buildings, or the style of typography on shop signs.
-Getting these tiny details right is all part of the fun.
+The process requires a bit of research to get the period features just right, such as colours of clothing and buildings, or the style of typography on shop signs.
+Working these tiny details into the pictures is all part of the fun.